-Are you ready to get some free advertising on Google?
+So, are you ready to get some free online advertising in Google?
 Let's get started.

-In order to set up your Google Places listing, you'll need the following information at hand:
+In order to set up your Google My Business free listing, you'll need the following information at hand:

-- Your phone number, address, and any other contact info you want to advertise
+- Your phone number, address, website, hours of operation, and any other contact info you want to advertise.

-- A logo or image that represents your business (for example, some people use a picture of their office, store, or restaurant)
+- A logo or image that represents your business (for example, a picture of your office, store, or restaurant).

 Step 1: Set Up Your Account

 Visit http://www.google.com/business.
 To set up your business on Google My Business, click the 'Get on Google' button below the text, “Get your business on Google for free.”

 Keep in mind that your Google My Business account will be connected to your Google account.
 First, search to see if your listing already exists.
 Keep in mind that you can edit a current listing at any time to display new information about your business -- you just have to access the Google account used to create the listing, or request access from the owner.
 If you don't yet have a listing, create one from scratch by clicking 'Add your business.'